Vanuatu entry requirements for South Korea passport holders

 South Korean passport holders can visit Vanuatu without a visa for up to 120 days.
 This policy started in 2024.
 Just show up with a valid passport and a return ticket.

-Your passport needs to be valid for at least 6 months beyond your intended departure from Vanuatu.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.
+Vanuatu immigration requires your passport to be valid for at least 6 months from your date of entry.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required